gmkumar2005/scala-js-env-playwright/README.md

 ### Playwright versions
 * This library can be used with playwright version 1.49.0 `"com.microsoft.playwright" % "playwright" % "1.49.0"`
 ### JDK versions
-* This library is tested on JDK11 and JDK21
+* This library is tested on JDK21

 ## Default configuration
 ```scala